hwar042/cruise-controller/README.md

 ## Throttle Controller
 ### Description
-Car diving control physically operates the speed of the car, either directly with the accelerator and the brake, otherwise with the throttle command given by the implemented cruise regulation functions.
-The function needs to know whether the Cruise control system is on, so it can choose how the car is controlled.
-It also needs to know the state of the accelerator pedal and both the car's current speed and cruise speed.
+Car driving control physically operates the speed of the car, either directly with the accelerator and the brake, or with the throttle command given by the implemented cruise regulation functions.
+The function needs to know whether the Cruise Control system is on, so it can choose how the car is controlled.
+It also needs to know the state of the accelerator pedal and both, the car's current speed and cruise speed.

 ### Inputs:
 | Type| Name | Description|